S.Koreas Export Falls In 1st 10 Days Of January - UrduPoint

 S.Korea's Export Falls In 1st 10 Days Of January

 SEOUL, Jan.
-11 (UrduPoint / Pakistan Point News - 11th Jan, 2023 ) :South Korea's export fell in the first 10 days of January, posting a trade deficit amid higher import, customs office data showed Wednesday.
+12 (UrduPoint / Pakistan Point News - 12th Jan, 2023 ) --:South Korea's export fell in the first 10 days of January, posting a trade deficit amid higher import, customs office data showed Wednesday.

 Outbound shipment came to 13.86 billion U.S. Dollars during the Jan.
 1-Jan.
 10 period, down 0.9 percent compared to the same period of last year, according to Korea Customs Service.